scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 The main advantage of having students program in class (rather than at home on their own) is that they can talk to the instructor and to other students as they go.
-Most students are extremely reluctant to do this at first, and it is necessary to force them to explain to one another what their code does (or is intended to do).
+Most students are extremely reluctant to do this at first, and it is helpful to require them to explain to one another what their code does (or is intended to do).
 This can be accomplished by having them program in pairs (alternating, with one programming while the other makes comments and suggestions).
 Another option is to have them compare and discuss their code after completing an exercise.

-When assisting students during the lab sessions, it is important not to give too much help; i.e., don't immediately tell them what is wrong or how to fix it.
+When assisting students during the lab sessions, it is important not to give too much help.
+When the code fails, don't immediately explain what is wrong or how to fix it.
 Ask questions.
 Help them learn to effectively read a traceback and diagnose their code.
 Let them struggle a bit to figure out why the solution blows up.
 Even if they seem to grasp things immediately, it's worthwhile to discuss their code and help them develop good programming style.